-The health, safety and welfare of the public depend upon the integrity of many professionals who practice various occupations across the nation.
+The health, safety, and welfare of the public depend upon the integrity of many professionals who practice various occupations across the nation.
 From bus drivers to food servers and everyone in between, we rely on the professional training and education of the individual as well as their adherence to both national and state guidelines to keep us all safe.

 When it comes to the actual Washington architectural stamps, there are several guidelines to follow.
-Rubber stamps, embossed stamps, digital stamps are all acceptable and must contain the following:
+Rubber stamps, embossed stamps, and digital stamps are all acceptable and must contain the following:

 - Washington State licensed architect’s name

 - Washington State licensed architect’s license number

 - “Registered Architect, State of Washington”

 - Approved design provided by the Washington State Department of Licensing, provided by the Washington State Board for Architects